-Jason Grumet is the founder and president of the Bipartisan Policy Center.
-He is also a member of BPC’s board of directors.
-Grumet is respected on both sides of the aisle for his innovative approach to improving government effectiveness.
+Jason Grumet, founder and president of the Bipartisan Policy Center, is respected on both sides of the aisle for his innovative approach to improving government effectiveness and impacting public policy.

-Grumet regularly authors op-eds and appears in national media outlets.
-He frequently speaks at national forums, has testified numerous times before Congress, and is regularly sought out by policymakers and business leaders.
+Grumet regularly authors commentaries and editorials in national publications, as well as participates in various broadcast interviews on major cable news networks.
+He frequently speaks at national forums, testifies before Congress, and is regularly sought out by policymakers and business leaders.

 Grumet’s first book, City of Rivals: Restoring the Glorious Mess of American Democracy, was released in September 2014.

-Grumet received a B.A. from Brown University and his J.D. from Harvard University.
-He lives with his wife and three children in Bethesda, Maryland.
+Grumet received a Bachelor of Arts from Brown University and J.D. from Harvard University.
+He lives in Bethesda, Maryland with his wife and three children.